elightup/slim-seo-docs/docs/slim-seo-link-manager/03-scanning-links.md

 ![Start scan links in Slim SEO Link Manager](https://i.imgur.com/dwMR2Ts.png)

-After that, the plugin will refresh and show you the current status of link scanning process:
+After that, the plugin will refresh and show you the current status of the link-scanning process:

 ![Link scanning process status](https://i.imgur.com/MladUdi.png)